What is brain fog

 Stress is known to increase blood pressure, weaken the immune system, and trigger depression.
 Stress can also lead to exhaustion which can be mentally inhibiting.

-Your diet can also play a huge role, especially if you’re not getting enough of those vitamins.
+Your diet can also play a huge role, especially if you’re not getting enough vitamins.
 One important vitamin for brain health is Vitamin B-12, so make sure you stock on those.
 And let’s not forget about the ‘sunshine vitamin’, vitamin D, which is synthesized in our skin when we are exposed to direct sunlight.

 Vitamin D is well known for promoting bone health and regulating vital calcium levels, which is why it’s added to milk, but it does more than that.
 There are Vitamin D receptors throughout the central nervous system and in the hippocampus, the area of the brain responsible for storing long-term memories.
 One 2009 study found that the lower the subjects’ vitamin D levels, the more poorly they performed on mental tests.